 Your turn now

 Ask yourself: What kind of speech am I having (too) often in a certain context that I would like to change.
 E.g. criticising your sister’s behaviour when you talk to your mother (observe how you feel when you do something like this the next time).

-On the picture above you see things that make me happy: modern art & time for myself, for example writing while being outside in the sun.
+In the picture above you see things that make me happy: modern art & time for myself, for example, writing while being outside in the sun.

 Please share this article with your friends using the buttons below.
 Thank you!

 - How you can achieve holistic happiness - 19/03/2022

 - The Secret to Mutually Nurturing Relationships - 19/09/2021